EventSaucePHP/EventSauce/docs/docs/advanced/anti-corruption-layer.md

     $innerDispatcher,
     new MyMessageTranslator(),
     filterBefore: new AllowOnlyPublicEvents(), // optional
-    filterAfter: new AlwaysAllowingMessageFilter(), // optional );
+    filterAfter: new AllowAllMessages(), // optional );

 $messageDispatcher->dispatch(new Message(new SomethingHappened('important')));